Philippa Spurway Interior Architect

 Overnight I had got to change from being a very active outdoors sort of person, into someone I just did not know how to be.
 I could definitely no longer go on holiday to hot countries without being constantly extremely careful.

-I wondered what I was going to do now about my future life in Montenegro, being one of those hot countries.
+I began to question what I was going to do about my future in Montenegro, one of those very hot countries I had once loved so freely.

 Summer Holiday

-The biggest worry was when I took my two children to Blue Horizons Beach (Plavi Horizonti Plaža) and saw that Hotel Blue Horizons (Hotel Plavi Horizonti) a large busy hotel, had been completely flattened since our last visit.
+The biggest shock when I took my two children to Blue Horizons Beach (Plavi Horizonti Plaža) and saw that Hotel Blue Horizons (Hotel Plavi Horizonti), a large and once-busy hotel, had been completely flattened since our last visit.

 screen-shot-2012-06-01-at-11.15.25